iguido95/interactive_learner/README.txt

-﻿Interactive Learner by Guido Teunissen & Kilian Ros
+Interactive Learner by Guido Teunissen & Kilian Ros
 ---------------------------------------------------
+Using the program:
+1. Import the folder as an existing project in Eclipse (or similar software)
-1. Open InteractiveLearner.java in the main package.
+2. Open InteractiveLearner.java in the main package.
-2. Run the class and follow the User Interface instructions in the console.
+3. Run the class and follow the User Interface instructions in the console.

 *GUI steps